Turku-BioImaging/2024-silke-zoospore-tracking/README.md

 ## Implemented metrics
 - __Straight-line velocity (VSL)__.
 The time-average velocity of the zoospore object along a straight line between its first detected position and its last position.
+- __Curvilinear velocity (VCL)__.
+The time-average velocity of the object along its actual trajectory.

 ## Execute image processing